denten-books/plain-text/0-chapter.md

 ## Thesis

-My own trespassing converged on plain text as a primitive field of activity, where literary scholarship and software engineering intersect.
-Much of the book will consist of the drawing out of what that intersection entails.
-On some level, *Plain Text* is a book about the link between textual encoding and literary interpretation.
-The reader should not however expect a totalizing history of modern computing or a survey of textual theory.
-Rather, the argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon to liquid crystal and the floating gate, and on towards the human.
-It is but a single possible pass through a cavernous black box.
+My own trespassing converged on plain text as a primitive field of activity, at the crossroads of software engineering and the study of literature.

 Plain text is a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
 In technical terms, it stands